psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

 computational nodes.
 It was purchased 2013.12.

 .. note::
-  Medusa is increasingly becoming disposable.
-Real effort should go into packaging config files and writing a backup restore script.
-Then any other node can easily take over the job of head-node.
+  The headnode is increasingly becoming disposable.
+Ansible can almost (but likely not entirely) fully redeploy the head node (keys and all) in a matter of hours.

 Internal Services
 =================

  * exim4
  * logwatch
+ * condor

 External Services
 =================